Goals and Objectives

 The Kaiser Permanente Los Angeles curriculum is designed to help learners acquire and master medical knowledge through a variety of methods including group didactic sessions, critical thinking and appraisal of literature, focused discussion rounds with the program director, and fellow-led lectures to other learners such as medical students and residents.
 In addition, there is a strong focus on scholarly inquiry through protected academic time, quality improvement workshops, and collaborating with faculty on department studies.
 Learning is further supplemented by the program’s support of fellows attending regional and national conferences.

 Our fellowship program boasts a high faculty to fellow ratio.
 With more than 20 board-certified faculty across both the LAMC and WLA campuses, there is a deep well of diverse strengths from which fellows can draw.
 We value individualized attention and our entire department is devoted to the successful maturation of our fellows into well-rounded and skillful geriatricians.
 Technology is an integral part of our learning.
 The majority of our curriculum is available remotely so that access to lectures, videos, and current journal articles is only a few clicks away from your desktops, laptops, tablets, and smartphones.
-Lastly, we leverage the versatility of Epic to embed teaching into the Kaiser Permanente Los Angeles Medical Center’s electronic medical record.
+Lastly, we embed teaching into Health Connect, Kaiser Permanente LAMC’s EPIC-based electronic medical system.

 |Core Geriatric Lecture Series / Journal Club||Weekly|